Butter Potato: Korea’s Popular Rest Stops Snack

 Korean street food

-I still remember how my parents would buy me Butter Potatoes whenever we stopped at a rest area.
+I still remember how my parents would buy me the Butter Potatoes whenever we stopped at a rest area.
 Even now, I sometimes go out of my way to buy them just to experience that comforting, familiar taste from my childhood again.

 Ingredients